Aeroluna/LunaCoopMod/README.md

 - Fixed Protoss warp-in animations.

-For some reason, warp in animations had a fixed duration of 16 seconds, so it was broken for any unit that didn't take 16 seconds to warp in.
+For some reason, warp in animations had a fixed duration of 16 seconds, so it was broken for any unit that didn't take exactly 16 seconds to warp in.
+On a unrelated note, I'd like to complain about all the warp-in animations made in LotV.
+Why do half of them warp in from the top and the other half from the bottom????
+They're suppose to always be from the bottom to match with the hexagon moving through the middle, but whichever artist worked on these models just *forgot* to flip the warp-in texture UV!

 - Removed Wait Until Stopped flag from Viking Assault Mode and Fighter Mode.